 If the claim is successful, the level of coverage they’ll provide will be dependent on what you purchased.
 If purchased, there is a level of cover where the insurer will serve the relevant eviction notices in time, and consistently going forward.
 You’ll then be paid out an agreed amount to cover arrears and any legal expenses you may have already paid for from the eviction process.

 Again, depending on the level of cover you may receive an amount of payment to cover a partial, up to full payment to cover rent for a specified period after the tenant has been evicted.
 It’ll ease the burden of overhead costs whilst you sort any property maintenance till the time you remarket the property and find another suitable tenant.

-There will usually be a period at the start of the insurance policy where a claim isn’t able to be made, usually for prevention of misusing their services.
+There will usually be a period at the start of the insurance policy where a claim isn’t able to be made, usually for the prevention of misusing their services.
 The average period outlined by insurers is the initial 60-90 days of the policy.
-It’s in the insurers best interests to ensure landlords aren’t taking out the policy with knowledge the tenant is at high-risk of falling into arrears and the insurer having to foot the bill.
+It’s in the insurer’s best interests to ensure landlords aren’t taking out the policy with the knowledge the tenant is at high risk of falling into arrears and the insurer having to foot the bill.

 Bear in mind that a policy cannot be taken out if your tenant is already in arrears, again, this is in the insurer’s best interest that their resources aren’t being taken advantage of.

 So, the decision to purchase Rent Guarantee Insurance should usually be well thought out beforehand.
 No one can definitively guarantee consistent rent-paying tenants.

 Just like a car, home, or contents insurance, there is usually an applicable excess fee.
 This would be payable upon a claim being lodged by the insured party, in this case, the landlord.